savantcare/emr/ptclient/cts/book/c7-multiple-data-rows/README.md

 # Key concepts

 1. What does rowStatus 2 and 24 mean
-2. For loop on a computed function cfGetOrmEditStateRows
+2. For loop on a computed function cfGetOrmNewRowsInEditState

 # File links